owise1/ic-js/docs/ic-export.md

 End of line (optional)

 * `,` a single number.
 It could be js time, or a count if you're consolidating, or...

+## External ICs

+An IC URL always ends in `.ic` and begins `http....`.
+If an IC URL is encountered either at the top level or as a tag it'll be imported.

 #### Extended Example